Smart Mobility: Laying the Groundwork for a Smarter Alexandria

 Alexandria is committed to investment in transportation technologies that improve road safety and traffic management while also preparing the City to take advantage of future transportation infrastructure advancements, such as self-driving cars and real-time traffic management.

-See the Smart Mobility Framework Plan!
-Staff has been working to develop a plan that summarizes the many programs that fall under the Smart Mobility Program and how they tie together.
+The Smart Mobility Framework Plan summarizes the many programs that fall under the Smart Mobility Program and how they tie together.

 - Improve safety

 - Position Alexandria to embrace innovation use future transportation technologies

 Right now, this work allows Alexandria to:

 - Monitor and respond to City traffic conditions and collect data that is analyzed and used to better manage the City's transportation network

 - Use Transit Signal Priority, which allows "smart buses" on area roadways stay on schedule

 - Operate optimized traffic signals and quickly send data to the traffic management center, various City agencies, and regional transportation partners

 - Use traffic cameras and pavement sensors to monitor road conditions